Bearfeart History, Family Crest & Coats of Arms

 Doora Barefield, or Doora and Kilraghtis, is a parish in the Roman Catholic Diocese of Killaloe, in County Clare, Ireland.

-Important Dates for the Bearfeart family
+Early History of the Bearfeart family

 This web page shows only a small excerpt of our Bearfeart research.
 Another 129 words (9 lines of text) covering the years 1180, 1400, 1655, 1688, 1685 and 1686 are included under the topic Early Bearfeart History in all our PDF Extended History products and printed products wherever possible.